apache/shenyu-website/content/en/projects/shenyu/modify-response-plugin/index.md

         <!-- shenyu modify response plugin end-->
 ```

-* Selectors and rules, please refer to:[selector](../selector-and-rule)。
+* Selectors and rules, please refer to:[Selector And Rule Config](../selector-and-rule)。

-  * nly those matched requests can be modify response.
+  * only those matched requests can be modify response.

 ## ModifyResponsePlugin Guide